-Vue Data Grid: Testing AG Grid
+Vue Grid: Testing AG Grid | AG Grid

 Waiting for the Grid to be Initialised

-Due to the asynchronous nature of React we cannot simply mount the Grid and assume it'll be ready for testing in the next step - we need to wait for the Grid to be ready before testing it.
+Due to the asynchronous nature of AG Grid we cannot simply mount the Grid and assume it'll be ready for testing in the next step - we need to wait for the Grid to be ready before testing it.

 We can do this in one of two ways - wait for the